freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/basic-html-cat-photo-app/part-36a.md

 ## Description
 <section id='description'>

-The `strong` element is used to indicate that some text is of strong importance or urgent.

-In the `figcaption` you just added, indicate that `hate` is of strong importance by wrapping it in a `strong` element.
+Require the user to fill out the text field before submitting the form by adding the word `required` like in this example: `<input type="text" required>`.

 </section>